olafwied/D3.js_Global_Morality/README.md

 Design:

-To demonstrate the dependence on the country of origin the data is shown on a map.
+In order to demonstrate the dependence of the responses on the geographic, region the data is shown on a map.
 As the responses are given in percentages (limited by 100%), I used stacked bars and traffic light like colors to visualize the different proportions.
+"Mouseover" events and buttons ("click" events) are added to allow the viewer to explore the data interactively.

-Feedback: tbd
+Feedback:

+I posted the figure on gist (bl.ocks.org/olafwied) and shared the visualization on facebook.

+According to the feedback, it was easy to get the main message that responses depend on the geographic regions.
+(E.g. one person wrote: "There seems to be a solid consensus regarding affairs as bad.
+The other two questions appear to show a difference between western cultures (North America, Australia and Europe) vs others (China, Middle East and Africa) and the acceptance of premarital sex and divorce.
+[...]
+Main takeaway for me was the differences between geographic regions for the first 2 questions.")

+I received further (oral and written) feedback regarding some technical issues:

+- Some countries in the middle east were difficult to differntiate -> I varied their x-position and added opacity
+- The information displayed when hovering over a bar could not be seen for some eastern countries -> I added an if-statement to shift the x-position of the text position for Asian countries
+- One person mentioned that it would be nice to display regions seperately to make the dependence on the geographic region more striking -> I added extra buttons and introduced a new update function

 Resources:

 mercator map and interactions: https://www.udacity.com/course/data-visualization-and-d3js--ud507

-d3.js examples:
+further d3.js examples:
 https://github.com/mbostock/d3/wiki/Stack-Layout
 http://bl.ocks.org/mbostock/1134768#index.html
 http:/bl.ocks.org/yuuniverse4444/8325617